Seedawy2002/SW_Task/README.md

 *(Include a sequence diagram to illustrate the flow of a request to the `apply` API endpoint, demonstrating how regex and standard expressions are processed.)*

 **Tip**: Tools like Lucidchart, draw.io, or Visual Paradigm can help create UML diagrams.
 Save diagrams in a `docs/` folder for reference.

-## Contributing

-Contributions are welcome.
-Please open issues or submit pull requests.
-Ensure that all new features are covered by unit tests and adhere to project style.

 ## License